Archan6el/NSA-Codebreaker-2024-Writeup/README.md

 ### Solve:

 Okay so now we're actually getting into the actual challenges.
 We need to find the order ID associated with the fraudulent order for this one.
-Downloading `shipping.db`, I initally thought it was some kind of database file, but running `file` on it reveals that it is a Zip file.
+After downloading `shipping.db`, despite the `.db` extension, running `file` on it reveals that it is a Zip file.
+Let's unzip it and see what we get.

 ![image](https://github.com/user-attachments/assets/92c33ad0-5226-4ad3-b326-d2a3c8a5f2ee)